jyothika8141/QR-code-component/README.md

 ## What I learned
 ---
  I learned about responsive websites and the process of creating designs that adapt to different screen sizes and resolutions.
+ I have also gained a deeper understanding of CSS properties, including layout, alignment, and others

 ## Screenshots: